 Who Will Love Cooperative Board Games

 Non-competitive types.
-This is the game for the enthusiastic optimists of the group and highly social players, though there can be some lively debates on what course of action to take, so influence and persuasion play a definite role.
+This is the game category for the enthusiastic optimists of the group and highly social players.
+There can be some lively debates on what course of action to take, so influence and persuasion play a definite role.
 Watch out for the State Debate champion of 1998 attempting to relive his glory days.

 Notable Cooperative Board Games

-Pandemic, Forbidden Island, Forbidden Desert, Lord of the Rings, Arkham Horror, Mole Rats in Space, Mysterium.
+Pandemic, Forbidden Island, Forbidden Desert, Lord of the Rings, Arkham Horror, Mole Rats in Space, Mysterium, Spirit Island.

 Invented and popularized by Dominion and it's endless stream of expansions, Deck Building Games have players start with a set number of cards (or resources) that grow, change and upgrade through the course of the game.